jacobm001/dbt-mssql/README.md

-# dbt-mssql
+#1 dbt-mssql :

               dbt-mssql is a custom adapter for [dbt](https://github.com/fishtown-analytics/dbt) that adds support for Microsoft SQL Server versions 2008 R2 and later. pyodbc is used as the connection driver as that is what is [suggested by Microsoft](https://docs.microsoft.com/en-us/sql/connect/python/python-driver-for-sql-server).
 The adapter supports both windows auth, and specified user accounts.

-## Connecting to SQL Server
+#2.1 Connecting to SQL Server :

                              Your user profile (located in `~/.dbt/profile`) will need an appropriate entry for your package.

                              Required parameters are:

-- driver
+                                                      i.
+DRIVER
-- host
+                                                     ii.
+HOST
-- database
+                                                    iii.
+DATABASE
-- schema
+                                                     iv.
+SCHEMA
-- one of the login options:
+                                                      v.
+One of the login options:
-  - SQL Server authentication
+                                                                                  a.
+SQL Server Authentication
                                                                                                                - username
                                                                                                                - password
-  - Windows Login
+                                                                                  b.
+Windows Login
                                                                                                                - windows_login: true

 **Example profile:**